Tydd St Mary

 Tydd St Mary is a village and civil parish in the South Holland district of Lincolnshire, England, about 9 mi east of the town of Spalding and about 5 mi north of Wisbech, Cambridgeshire.
-The Civil Parish includes the village of Tydd Gote which lies partly in Tydd St Mary and partly in Tydd St Giles, Cambridgeshire.
+The civil parish includes the village of Tydd Gote which lies partly in Tydd St Mary and partly in Tydd St Giles, Cambridgeshire.
+In 2011 the parish had a population of 1047.

 The village has a primary school, Tydd St Mary Church of England Primary School.

 History

 Tydd (St Mary) is recorded in the Domesday Book.